 - Make a phone call: On click, the dialer opens so that the user can place a call.

 Where do I begin?

 Implementing the Google Mobile Ads SDK usually is a shared effort between mobile application developers and ad operations staff.
-This guide provides step-by-step instructions for each role and each platform (Android, iOS, and Windows Phone 7).
+This guide provides step-by-step instructions for each role and each platform (Android and iOS).
 In the following articles, you'll also find links to other resources to help with the setup process.

 - Mobile application developer instructions: Learn how to download and integrate the Google Mobile Ads SDK.

 - Ad operations instructions: Learn how to set up mobile application ad units, orders, and line items.

 - Developing ads for the Google Mobile Ads SDK: See useful code samples.

 - Generate SDK tag code: This code helps you connect to the Google Mobile Ads SDK.